Chicken saddle, also known as a hen apron

 Chicken saddles are pieces of material intended to protect a chicken's skin and feathers from damage due to rooster over-mating, injury, self feather-picking or feather picking from other chickens.
-During mating, a rooster stands on a hen’s back, holding her neck feathers with his beak and steadying himself with his feet and claws and/or spurs.
+During mating, a rooster stands on a hen’s back, holding her neck feathers with his beak and steadying himself with his feet.
 This activity, known as treading, can cause feather loss and damage to the skin, making feather re-growth difficult.
 An aggressive rooster or one with a preference for a particular hen is likely to inflict bald spots on her back, which can be covered and protected by use of a cloth apron, also known as a hen saddle, which is strapped to her back.

 When a chicken is injured in any way, the instinct of other chickens is to pick at the area, which can result in further injury and if not caught early enough, death.
 The general rule is that injured chickens should be removed from the flock until healed, but with a chicken saddle, any injury to the back will be covered by the saddle, allowing the chicken to remain with the flock.